 Participation is required and contributes to your final overall grade in this course.
 Each participation is worth 1 point; every time you talk in the classroom, you earn 1 point.
 20 times of participation are included in your final grade.
-Every participation over 20 times will also contribute to your final grade by 0.5 points as bonus credit.

 The number of times of participation will be followed by the participation sheet, which will be provided by the instructor every class.
-Please do not forget to write your names on the participation sheet during or at the end of the class session.
+Please remember to write your names and mark your participation point on the participation sheet during or at the end of each class session.

-2. Reading Notes
+3. Reading Notes (25%)

-Students must submit reading notes on the assigned reading every week, the day before the class, by 11.59 pm.
-It is every Monday except for the weeks, including the discussion assignments.
-The due is on Wednesday only for those weeks.
+Students must submit reading notes on each assigned reading the day before the class by 11.59 pm.
+The due is every Monday and Wednesday, depending on the number of assigned readings.